arkouda.numpy.dtypes

 arkouda.numpy.dtypes.get_server_byteorder() str[source]

-Get the server’s byteorder
+Get the server’s byteorder.

 Returns: